prisma/prisma1/docs/01-Getting-Started/01-React/01-Apollo.md

         └── hello.js
   ```

-Each of the created files and directories have a dedicated purpose inside your Graphcool project:
+Each of the created files and directories have a dedicated purpose inside your Graphcool service:

-- `graphcool.yml`: Contains your [project definition](opheidaix3#project-definition).
+- `graphcool.yml`: Contains your [service definition](!alias-opheidaix3).
-- `types.graphql`: Contains all the type definitions for your project, written in the GraphQL [Schema Definitiona Language](https://medium.com/@graphcool/graphql-sdl-schema-definition-language-6755bcb9ce51) (SDL).
+- `types.graphql`: Contains all the type definitions for your service, written in the GraphQL [Schema Definitiona Language](https://medium.com/@graphcool/graphql-sdl-schema-definition-language-6755bcb9ce51) (SDL).
-- `.graphcoolrc`: Contains information about the [environments](!alias-opheidaix3#environments) that you have configured for your project.
+- `.graphcoolrc` (local): Contains information about the [targets](!alias-zoug8seen4) that you have configured for your service.
-- `code`: Contains the source code (and if necessary GraphQL queries) for the [functions](!alias-aiw4aimie9) you've configured for your project.
-Notice that a _blank_ project comes with a default "Hello World"-function which you can delete if you don't want to use it.
+- `code`: Contains the source code (and if necessary GraphQL queries) for the [functions](!alias-aiw4aimie9) you've configured for your service.
+Notice that a new service comes with a default "Hello World"-function which you can delete if you don't want to use it.

-Next you need to configure the [data model](!alias-eiroozae8u) for your project.
+Next you need to configure the [data model](!alias-eiroozae8u) for your service.

 <Instruction>

-*Open `./graphcool/types.graphql` and add the following type definition to it:*
+Open `./graphcool/types.graphql` and add the following type definition to it:

 ```graphql(path="graphcool/types.graphql")
 type Post {